Year 6000: Vilna Gaon

 Elijah ben Solomon Zalman wrote, "Each day of Creation alludes to a thousand years of our existence, and every little detail that occurred on these days will have its corresponding event happen at the proportionate time during its millennium."

 The footsteps of Messiah (עִקְּבוֹת מְשִׁיחַ) began the first hour of Friday morning in the sixth millennium, that is the year Five Hundred [i.e. 1739–1740 CE], and from hour to hour the footsteps have continued to progress from many aspects [cf. M Avot 1:1; BT Sanhedrin 38a].
 As is known, every hour consists of forty-one years and eight months [alt., 41.666], counting from the time that the bonds on the Messiah's heels were loosened, as it says, You have loosened my bonds (Psalms 116:16), and as revealed in: A decree He declared it for Joseph. … 'I delivered his shoulder from the burden his palms were loosed from the hod (Psalms 81:6–7).
 Beginning with the second hour [i.e., from 8 months into 5541 (i.e., 1781 CE)], the entire House of Israel took the stage, both as a whole, and with regard to each individual member of the nation, as an order from above, of Messiah of the beginning of redemption, namely, Messiah Son of Joseph.

 Moshe Chaim Luzzatto

-The Italian rabbi Moshe Chaim Luzzatto wrote that the seventh millennium will be a time of rest, which will be merited by the righteous.
+The Venetian born rabbi Moshe Chaim Luzzatto wrote that the seventh millennium will be a time of rest, which will be merited by the righteous.